 Single occupancy rooms also called SOR’s are fairly cheap but the conditions are even worse than in some homeless shelters.
 Most of these SOR’s are operated by nonprofit organizations and due to lack of funds they have to cut corners on some “luxuries”.
 Most often they do have several bunk beds in one room, the kitchen is a shared kitchen and often times there is only one fridge for 40+ people.

-When it comes to hygiene SOR’s have shared bathrooms and showers, some of them are gender segregated but most of them are not.
+When it comes to hygiene SOR’s have shared bathrooms and showers, some of them are gender-segregated but most of them are not.

 If you want more privacy you can choose to live in a motel, generally speaking, the cheaper it is the more dangerous the local area is.
 Most of these low budget motels are not only used by some homeless but also by criminals and prostitutes.
 When these different kinds of people stay in close proximity to each other, the possibility of conflict also increases.
-Most cheap motels also lack in adequate security as most often all the doors have the same key which could lead up to theft.
+Most cheap motels also lack in propper security as most often all the doors have the same key which could lead up to theft.

 Basically, this is camping for the homeless, although with a more permanent timeline.
-As the homeless population is ever increasing some of these people have started to band together and form small encampments.
+As the homeless population is ever-increasing some of these people have started to band together and form small encampments.
 The big problem with these encampments is that there is a limited rule of law as most law enforcement agencies will not bother policing these communities.
-These encampments harbor a lot of different kinds of people from hard working people to drug addicts and alcoholics, which is a recipe for disaster.
+These encampments harbor a lot of different kinds of people from hard-working people to drug addicts and alcoholics, which is a recipe for disaster.

 Regional Homeless Assistance Programs

 These programs usually assist people who have recently become homeless, most of these programs offer hotel, motel, and food vouchers.
 The problem is that these kinds of programs are not available in every state, and even if they are, they tend to be underfinanced.
-As with all projects and organizations regarding the homeless, you will find that these do not have the necessary funds to house people the long term, as there is no way of making a profit out of them the homeless tend to be ignored by everybody.
+As with all projects and organizations regarding the homeless, you will find that these do not have the necessary funds to house people in the long term, as there is no way of making a profit out of them the homeless tend to be ignored by everybody.

 Local and religious charities help out the homeless as much as they can, although not all of them will accept you based on different criteria.
 I do remember a time when I was around 5-6 years old and together with my mother and sister went to the local church as they were handing out oranges and bananas for Christmas, we were turned away as we were not paying tax for that church.
 Do note that this has happened in the early ’90s in a former communist country.